BSc(Hons), BMBCh(Oxon), FRCS(Tr&Orth), PGDipSEM, Ph.D.(Cantab)

 In 2018, Anna completed her specialist surgical training but before starting as a consultant trauma and orthopaedic surgeon she undertook specialist experience on Fellowships in Sports Orthopaedics in Scotland and Sydney.
 Her continuing passion for managing sports injury shone through and she moved to train formally in Sports Medicine.
 She is currently working towards gaining specialist status within Australia through the Overseas Trained Specialist programme.

 Anna competed as an elite goalkeeper in field hockey, playing in the National League (indoor and outdoor) representing some of the best clubs in the UK, training with national squads, and capped for Scotland Universities.
 After serious injury ended her 25-year sporting career, Anna devoted herself to sports medicine completing a postgraduate diploma in sports and exercise medicine with Bath University in 2015.
-She spent much of her time providing medical cover and improving medical support for many sports including extreme environment ultra-marathons, rugby, rugby league and several combat sports.
+She spent much of her time providing medical cover and improving medical support for many sports including extreme environment ultra-marathons, rugby, rugby league, and several combat sports.
 She spent 3.5 years as club/team doctor for Saracen’s Women’s Rugby.
-She is currently Team Doctor for Scotland Rugby League, assistant doctor with Cronulla Sharks in the NRL, Head of Medical for North Shore Bombers Australian Football Club, and works with various NSWRL clubs.
+She is currently Team Doctor for Scotland Rugby League, assistant doctor with Manly Sea Eagles, works with Rugby Australia and Waratahs as their Independent Matchday Doctor, and frequently travels with England Hockey.
+She has worked with a number of NRL teams (Cronulla Sharks, Newcastle Knights) as well as covering many NRLW, AFL, A-league, elite boxing matches.
+She also worked at the FIFA Women’s Football World Cup (2023) as Team One doctor.

 For appointments and enquiries, please phone your individual doctor or use our contact form.